 |Saturated Fat 0g||1%|

 |Total Carbohydrate 10g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This coleslaw recipe offers two preparations.
-It can be made with a basic vinegar dressing or you can add mayonnaise for a creamy dressing.
+Make it with a basic vinegar dressing or add mayonnaise for a classic creamy dressing.

 - 4 to 5 cups shredded cabbage (about 1 medium head)

 - 1 medium green bell pepper, thinly sliced

 - For the Dressing: